 Forces and fields

 The way that matter and energy interact is through forces and fields.
 The behaviour of the Universe is governed by fundamental forces with different magnitudes that interact over different distances.
-Physics involves study of these interactions across distances ranging from the very small (quantum and particle physics) to the very large (astronomy and cosmology).
+Physics involves the study of these interactions across distances ranging from the very small (quantum and particle physics) to the very large (astronomy and cosmology).

 Cambridge AS Level Physics Syllabus